diaandrei/Space-Shooter-Game/README.md

 Unity Version:
 The project was developed in Unity 2021.3.21f1.
 Instructions to Run the Application:
-1. The game comes packaged as a ZIP file.
-Download and extract this ZIP file to your desired location.
-2. Ensure Unity 2021.3.21f1 is installed on your system.
+1. Ensure Unity 2021.3.21f1 is installed on your system.
 If not, please install it from the official Unity website.
-3. Launch Unity and select Open project.
+2. Launch Unity and select Open project.
 Navigate to where you've extracted the game project and click Open.
-4. Once the project is fully loaded in Unity, navigate to the File menu, then select Build and Run.
+3. Once the project is fully loaded in Unity, navigate to the File menu, then select Build and Run.
 Simply follow the instructions in the appearing dialog box.
-5. There's also an option to hit the Play button in the Unity editor to start the game directly in the editor.
+4. There's also an option to hit the Play button in the Unity editor to start the game directly in the editor.

 Brief Description of the Game: